iamjimtaylor/iamjimtaylor/_posts/2016-03-28-running-a-sunday-league-football-team.md

 The lads, the banter, the football.
 I got to let off steam screaming at the lads to get back and defend.
 I managed so many players, different characters, made some good friends.
 All that helped me in some way or another with my own confidence and leadership.

 If you're a Sunday League Manager, associated with a team or you're thinking about starting a club then please share this post.

+<a href="http://iamjimtaylor.com/posts/one-piece-of-good-content/">Read how this post has spread via social media resulting in over 50,000 users in less than a fortnight!</a>